moment/luxon/docs/zones.md

 ### Ambiguous times

 Harder to handle are ambiguous times.
-In the Northern Hemisphere, some local times happen twice.
+During Fall Back, some local times happen twice.
 In my zone, `America/New_York`, on November 5, 2017 the millisecond after 1:59:59.000 became 1:00:00.000.
 But of course there was already a 1:00 that day an hour before.
 So if you create a DateTime with a local time of 1:30, which time do you mean?
 It's an important question, because those correspond to different moments in time.

 However, Luxon's behavior here is undefined.
 It makes no promises about which of the two possible timestamps the instance will represent.
 Currently, its specific behavior is like this: